stiles/survivoR2py/README.md

 ## About

 The code in this repository converts data files in an R package devoted to the Survivor television series from `.rda` to `.csv` formats so that Python users can enjoy them.
-A

 ## Sources